The Culture & Architecture

 2:30 pm ~ Free time in the French Quarter and evening on your own

 Enjoy some free time to explore the French Quarter at your own pace.
-Stroll along historic streets, browse unique shops and galleries, listen to music eminating from both the streets and the venues.
-Grab a beignet and café au lait at Café du Monde.
-At 3:30, you can catch a ride in our bus back to the hotel.
-Or, feel free to continue exploring on your own and get back on your own.
-For dinner we recommend GW FIns, Antoine's, Irene's, or N7 and music and drinks at 21st Amendment, Jazz at Davenport Lounge.
+Stroll along historic streets, browse unique shops and galleries, and soak in live music drifting from both the street corners and the venues.
+Treat yourself to a beignet and café au lait at Café du Monde.
+At 3:30, you join our bus back to the hotel.
+Or, feel free to continue exploring on your own and return whenever you like.
+For dinner in the French Quarter, there are countless great options, but we recommend GW Fins, Irene’s, Sylvain, or Bayona.
+End the evening with music and drinks at 21st Amendment, Davenport Lounge, or one of the countless other clubs in the French Quarter and Frenchman Street.

 Free time in the French Quarter